 If you’re a gamer with large hands, then you’re going to love the Corsair Ironclaw RGB.
 Every inch of this gaming mouse’s design is aimed at ensuring proper function as well as to ease grip.
 The hardware is built using a blend of materials, including smooth matte plastic for the buttons, as well as diamond print on the sides, grippy rubber sides for added grip, and wavy rubber on the scroll wheel.
 Each part is designed and produced to look and feel unique, while all work perfectly when brought together under your palm.

-And this adds to the overall feel and grip strength that one has when operating this mouth.
+And this adds to the overall feel and grip strength that one has when operating this mouse.
 This mouse will glide across the mousepad like an extension of your arm.
-Its domed, nicely curved hardware will easily fit into palms that are larger than the average making it easy for such gamers to up their game without having to experience friction between their fingertips and the mouse pad.
+It’s domed, nicely curved hardware will easily fit into palms that are larger than the average making it easy for such gamers to up their game without having to experience friction between their fingertips and the mouse pad.

 Now, given the size and design, the Corsair Ironclaw can seem a little bit heavier than other computer mice, even though it is a wireless mouse and does not require its own batteries.
 But instead of taking away from the gaming experience, this extra weight merely reminds whoever is in control that a lot of thought went into creating this device so that it would be ergonomically perfect for those gamers for whom it was designed.